abhishek-maurya576/linkzy/docs/FEATURES.md

 - **Profile Creation**: Set username and profile picture during onboarding
 - **Profile Editing**: Update username, email, and profile picture
+- **Predefined Avatars**: Choose from a collection of predefined avatar images
+- **Custom Profile Pictures**: Upload your own profile picture from your device
 - **Profile Viewing**: View other users' profiles
 - **Username Uniqueness**: Ensures all usernames are unique across the platform